 Let me say straight up: I wrestle with my faith.
 Most days I feel a little bit like Jacob, wrangling his blessing out of God.
 And most days I’m okay with that.
 I believe God made me a questioner and a wrestler for a reason, and I believe one of those reasons is so that I can connect more authentically with others.

-- Thoughtful, engaging reflections about living out faith in the everyday
+- Thoughtful, engaging reflections about living out faith in the everyday and learning to listen to your soul

 - News and updates about my most recent books and upcoming events